wattsworth/joule/docs/modules.rst

 Modules
 -------

-Modules are executable programs that process data :ref:`streams`.
+Modules are executable programs that process data :ref:`sec-streams`.
 They are connected to each other by :ref:`pipes`.
 Joule runs each module as a separate process.
 This enforces isolation and improves resiliency.
 Malfunctioning modules do not affect other parts of the pipeline